pingcap/docs-cn/system-variables.md

 ### tidb_constraint_check_in_place

 - Scope: SESSION | GLOBAL
-- Default value: 0
+- Default value: OFF
 - This setting only applies to optimistic transactions.
-When this variable is set to zero, checking for duplicate values in UNIQUE indexes is deferred until the transaction commits.
+When this variable is set to `OFF`, checking for duplicate values in UNIQUE indexes is deferred until the transaction commits.
 This helps improve performance, but might be an unexpected behavior for some applications.
 See [Constraints](/constraints.md) for details.

     - When set to zero and using optimistic transactions: